sercankulcu/sercankulcu.github.io/_memory/2012-06-16-we-re-starting.md

 “We're starting.”

 And I remember the strange relief of believing that the person saying it knew exactly what he was doing.

+## Inside We're Starting

+The day probably looked forgettable from outside, which makes its survival more interesting.
+The object or phrase works like a handle on a drawer I did not know was still there.

+The scene keeps one clear fragment and lets the rest stay blurred.
+That small resistance to disappearance is enough.